Volée Airlines Flight 180

 To make a quick note, let’s remember a significant moment during the film where a newscaster reports on the possible cause behind the explosion of Flight 180:

 “Officials believe deterioration of silicon insulation on an electrical connector to the scavenger pump may have leaked combustible fluids.
-A spark in the fuel switch in the fuselage may have ignited the fuel line and proceeded to the fuel pump which would have set off the catastrophic explosion.”
+A spark in the fuel switch in the fuselage may have ignited the fuel line and proceeded to the fuel pump which would have set off the catastrophic explosion.”So, the initial cause of the explosion is from the deterioration of the silicon insulation on the electrical connector to the scavenger pump.

 In the premonition, as the plane takes off and increases in altitude, the deterioration of the silicon insulation is currently occurring.
 After enough time has passed while they are in the air, the plane malfunctions due to this deterioration and ultimately causes the explosion.